-Embry-Riddle Worldwide students are eligible to apply for state scholarships, state grants, university institutional scholarships, and external scholarships.
-Awards are granted based on specific criteria.
+Embry-Riddle Worldwide students are eligible to apply for state scholarships, state grants, university institutional grants/scholarships, and external scholarships.
+Scholarships and/or grants are based on specific criteria.
 Scholarships and/or grants can come from the federal government, your state government, the university, and a private or nonprofit organization.

 Worldwide scholarship opportunities are funds designed to reward students that have shown successful academic achievement.

 University institutional scholarship opportunities are funds generously donated to the university to help students pay for their education.